-The city of Heraklion, historically Candia, takes its name from the ancient Roman port of Heracleum, which likely occupied the same site.
+The capital of Crete, Heraklion, takes its name from the ancient Roman port of Heracleum, which likely occupied the same site.

-The mediaeval town of Rethymnon, with its Venetian palaces and Turkish minarets has a distinct atmosphere.
-It also has the longest beach on Crete!
+The mediaeval town of Rethymnon, with its Venetian palaces and Turkish minarets also has the longest beach on Crete!

 Mountains and gorges meet beautiful beaches.
 Chania, with its Venetian and Turkish influence, is also worth a visit.

-On the east of Crete.
-Here you'll find villages, ports, a palm-fringed beach, the stunning Lassithi plateau and the reputed birthplace of Zeus.
+Towards the east of Crete you'll find villages, ports, a palm-fringed beach, the stunning Lassithi plateau and the reputed birthplace of Zeus.

 From Almyrida you can explore picturesque inland villages, dramatic mountain gorges and some of Crete's best beaches and bays.